makunomark/android-project-template-/README.md

-## Android Project Template
+## Android Project Template - With Parse Branch

-The intention of this project is to be a template with the industry standard setup of code and libraries.
+This branch has been configured with the [Parse Platform Android SDK](https://github.com/parse-community/Parse-SDK-Android).

+## Parse Server

+For this project to run as intended, it needs configuration to an already running [Parse Server](https://github.com/parse-community/parse-server) instance.
+[This](https://github.com/makunomark/node-server-template) repository houses a bootstrapped server that would work with this branch out of the box.
+Just initialize the parse instance in `TemplateApplication.kt` with the correct `PARSE_SERVER_URL` and `PARSE_SERVER_APP_ID` values by creating and updating the values in `gradle.properties`.

 ### Things you should know
 1. Google App Indexing: